nikhilweee/shis/docs/source/usage.rst

         By default, SHIS is configured to use all available CPU cores for maximum performance.

+    --watch -w : @after
+        SHIS can watch the filesystem for changes and keep the website up to date by automatically creating thumbnails for newer files and deleting them for old ones.
+This option specifies the time interval (in seconds) to wait before scanning the filesystem for changes.
+This ability to continuously monitor the filesystem is disabled by default.

     --pagination -n : @after
         This is the maximum number of thumbnails displayed in a single page on the website.
 The rest of the images are distributed across multiple